flawedmatrix/gocryptsftp/README.md

 With these simple cache mechanisms in place, Gocrypt SFTP outperforms as well as or even better than the second approach described in [Motivations](#motivations).
-On my laptop, with about 20,000 files, it takes under 1 minute to stat (in plaintext) all files in the remote gocryptfs drive.
+On my laptop with Intel Core i7-8565U, with about 20,000 files, it takes under 1 minute to stat (in plaintext) all files in the remote gocryptfs drive.